 Which side of a natural rubber and felt rug pad goes up?

 The side with the coarse felt material attaches to the rug while the natural rubber side faces the floor.

 Do natural rubber and felt rug pads help with noise?

 To an extent, yes.

 Felt has solid soundproofing capacity so it can buffer noise.
-However, it’s most effective when it’s thick and covers most of the floor so large and dense rug pads help to dissolve sound waves, but smaller rug pads won’t do as much.
+However, it’s most effective when it’s thick and covers most of the floor.
+Large and dense rug pads will help to dissolve sound waves, but smaller rug pads won’t do as much.